Flood Damage Prevention

 Zone AE

-Projects located in the AE flood zone, whether new construction or addition would not necessarily require the stamp of an architect, unless, specifically requested by the building official.
+Projects located in the AE flood zone, whether new construction or addition also typically require the stamp of an architect, unless, specifically exempted by the building official.

-Within the designated flood zones AE and VE there is a corresponding number such as 13,14,15, etc., which determines the height with which the structure is to be elevated.
-For example: AE-13 would require the first finished floor to be elevated to meet or exceed 13 feet mean sea level (MSL).
-If the flood zone is VE -16, the first horizontal member under the structure must meet 16 feet (MSL).
-All materials used below the base flood elevation are required to be class 4 or 5 flood-resistant materials in accordance with the Technical Bulletin 2-93 as published by the Federal Emergency Management Agency.
+Within the designated flood zones AE, AO and VE there are corresponding number such as 13,14,15, etc., which determines the base flood elevation (BFE).
+The city has adopted a code that requires the lowest floor of newly constructed or substantially improved structures be elevated to at least the base flood elevation plus one foot or 13 feet above mean sea level, whichever is higher.
+This elevation is referred to as the design flood elevation (DFE).
+All materials used below the design flood elevation are required to be class 4 or 5 flood-resistant materials in accordance with the Technical Bulletin 2-93 as published by the Federal Emergency Management Agency.
 Copies of the Technical Bulletin may be obtained from the building department.

 Substantial Improvement

 This provision applies to existing structures which are below the minimum base flood elevation, as shown on the current flood insurance rate maps.
 Prior to the issuance of a building permit for repairs, renovations, alterations or additions a substantial improvement review would be conducted.
 The proposed improvements to the structure cannot exceed fifty percent (50%) of the appraised or accessed value of the structure, excluding the lot.
-For example; if the structure is appraised or accessed at $100,000 the amount of improvements allowed would be $50,000 - this is in effect for a period of five years.
-If during the five year period the improvements exceed 50% the structure would then have to be brought into compliance with current flood zone standards.
+For example; if the structure is appraised or accessed at $100,000 the amount of improvements allowed would be $50,000.
 A substantial improvement documentation packet can be obtained at the building department.

 Substantial Damage/Substantial Improvement Repair/Reconstruction Affidavit